LambdaLabsML/dreambooth/doc/NeuRIPS.md

 ### Run `setup.ipynb`

-This notebook will clone the dreambooth repo, install a number of python packages needed for this pratice.
+This notebook will clone the DreamBooth repo, install a number of python packages needed for this pratice.

 It will create a folder at `/home/ubuntu/data` for you to upload the training photos.